What is your value proposition?

 - 57% of Canadian companies, reported similar difficulty attracting top-performing, talented employees.

 - Only 12% of Canadian companies felt it was difficult retaining their employees.

 It looks like employees are staying put.
 It was only a few years back when the economic boom allowed employees to jump from one position to another for signing bonuses and other financial incentives.

 “This study is a good reminder that employers need to look at their employee value proposition in order to focus on key factors such as work/life balance and career development that are attractive to both current and prospective employees,” says Maureen Neglia, a senior talent management consultant at Towers Watson in Toronto.
 “This is even more of a priority when trying to attract top talent for leadership roles.”

-A good benefit program is one that is implemented from a core value proposition.
-Time and time again, I've seen and read about the success of great employers who create a culture and a positive work environment for their employees.
+A good benefits program is one that is implemented from a core value proposition.
+Time and time again, I’ve seen and read about the success of great employers who create a culture and a positive work environment for their employees.
 The benefit plan is merely an extension of their corporate values.